Abdul-ahmed/python-blockchain-technology-wealthcoin/README.md

 2. Blockchain Development Frameworks: Python frameworks like Web3.py and Pyethereum provide developers with tools and APIs to interact with blockchain networks, deploy smart contracts, and build decentralized applications (DApps).
 These frameworks simplify the process of integrating Python applications with blockchain networks.

 3. Blockchain Analytics and Data Science: Python's rich ecosystem of data analysis and machine learning libraries can be utilized for blockchain analytics.
-Python libraries like Pandas, NumPy, and scikit-learn are used for processing and analyzing blockchain data, extracting insights, and building predictive models.
+Python libraries like Pandas, NumPy, and sci-kit-learn are used for processing and analyzing blockchain data, extracting insights, and building predictive models.

 4. Blockchain Prototyping and Testing: Python's simplicity and rapid development capabilities make it suitable for prototyping and testing blockchain concepts.
 Python can be used to create proof-of-concept blockchain implementations, simulate network behavior, and test various blockchain-related algorithms and protocols.